Joey Imperatori – Owner – Chief Karate Instructor

 Joey Imperatori, owner of Imperatori Martial Arts, began karate in 1975 under the instruction of National Middle Weight Karate Champion Keith Vitali.
 He was drawn to the precision and formality of karate, and aspired to become the very best student he could be, help other students, and eventually earn his black belt.
 Because of his strong commitment to martial arts from the beginning, Joey pursued Tang Soo Do when he moved to Brooklyn, New York in 1977.
 Upon returning to Atlanta in 1981, he resumed karate training with Greg Suther at his original karate studio.
 Joey’s love for karate grew, and on September 25, 1983, while in high school at North Fulton, he earned his black belt.
 Following this achievement, Joey taught karate at his original studio (now Imperatori Martial Arts) as his first job.
 After graduating North Fulton in 1987, Joey continued his passion for karate by teaching and purchasing the karate studio.

-25 years later, Joey remains the owner of Imperatori Martial Arts and has consequently positively impacted thousands of students.
-Imperatori Martial Arts has promoted 42 students to Black Belt (as of August 10, 2014) who have met all mental and physical requirements.
+30 years later, Joey remains the owner of Imperatori Martial Arts and has consequently positively impacted thousands of students.
+Imperatori Martial Arts has promoted more than 50 students to Black Belt, who have met all mental and physical requirements.
 Standards are set very high for students pursuing Black Belt: earning a black belt at Imperatori Martial Arts takes, on average, at least 7-10 years, and students must be at least 16 years old.

 Joey is highly respected and admired by all in the studio, setting an example for excellence, self growth, and commitment.
 He is also well-known throughout the United States martial arts community, as he placed 3rd in the country for Men’s Light Weight Black Belt Sparring in 1993.
 Furthermore, Joey regularly donates his time to a number of associations, and has cultivated strong relationships with each affiliate.